OpenGenus/cosmos/code/dynamic_programming/src/min_rests_skipped_to_reach_on_time/README.md

   </p>
 	Now, you just need to think about the edge cases like how you would cover i roads without any skip?
 </details>

+## Solution

+Create a 2D DP table of n rows and n columns where dp[i][j] stores the minimum time to cover till(including) road i using j skips.
+To find the answer, we iterate over all columns (times taken) for road n-1.
+The skip count corresponding to the first time which is lesser than reachTime is the answer.